Isaadqurashi/isaadqurashi/README.md

 ### Hey there, I'm Saad Khurshid Qurashi! 👋

-I'm an Artificial Intelligence enthusiast who loves solving challenging problems and building creative solutions.
+An Artificial Intelligence enthusiast who loves solving challenging problems and building creative solutions.
 During my time at Ghulam Ishaq Khan Institute, I've honed my skills in AI, C++, Python, and competitive programming, and now I'm excited to share my journey with you!

 Feel free to connect with me.
 Let's create something cool!